 For LLCs classified as corporations, the LLC must file a separate corporate tax return (Form 1120) and pay taxes on its profits at the corporate tax rate.

 Depending on where the LLC conducts business, non-resident LLC owners may also be required to file state and local tax returns.
-It’s recommended that you consult with a tax advisor to understand your LLC’s specific tax obligations.
+You should consult with a tax advisor to understand your LLC’s specific tax obligations.

 Understanding the tax implications is crucial to operating an LLC as a non-resident in the U.S. For a comprehensive guide on setting up an LLC as a non-resident, refer to our step-by-step guide to forming an LLC as a non-resident.